themanyone/FindAImage/README.md

 ## Start Multimodal Server with < 4GiB VRAM

+If you have more VRAM, just remove -ngl option.
 We are using a different port than normal for this dedicated server.
 Feel free to change it, and modify the chat clients with the new port.

 Text & image (Downloads IQ4_NL quantized model, about 3GiB).